usethesource/typepal/doc/TypePal/Solver/Solver.md

 ## Types

 Type-related functions try to retrieve various forms of type information from parts of the source program.
 When that information is available, it is returned as result.
 When it is not available, the internal exception `TypeUnavailable()` is thrown.
 This will abort the execution of the current requirement or calculator which will then be tried later again.

 ### getType
 The workhorse of TypePal is the function `getType` that determines  the type of a given source code fragment in the current scope:

 ```rascal
 /* Solver field */ AType(value src) getType
 ```
 `src` may either be a `Tree` (i.e., a parse tree fragment) or a `loc` (the source location of a parse tree fragment).

-Here is how `getType` is used in ((examples::pico)) to check the addition operator:
+Here is how `getType` is used in [the Pico example]((examples::pico)) to check the addition operator:

 * two integer arguments give an integer result;
 * two string arguments give a string result;